The physics behind lasers: operation and uses

 How do lasers differ from ordinary light?

-Lasers produce coherent light, where all photons have identical characteristics, in contrast to the diffuse light from the sun or bulbs.
+Lasers produce coherent light, where all photons possess identical characteristics, unlike the diffuse light from the sun or light bulbs.

 What are the main applications of lasers?

-Lasers have varied applications, particularly in fundamental research like physics and chemistry, as well as in fields such as industry and telecommunications.
+Lasers have varied applications, including in fundamental research such as physics and chemistry, as well as in fields like industry and telecommunications.

 What are the essential components of a laser?